nomadium/spaux/README.md

 ## Usage

-TODO: Write usage instructions here
+TODO: Write usage instructions here.
+Open an issue with questions if you are insterested, I'm still organizing this.

 ## Contributing